getdish/dish/docs/nate.md

 ## July

+- A bit of user profile page polish
+  - show their favorites on the map!
 - Lots of bugfixing
 - location - improve state when permission is active (current location)
 - tips horizontal carousel on detail page